luislizcano/gee-workgroup/README.md

 ## NOTICE [05/06/2022]
 * Meetings are paused now.
-* Please use the Discussion section for asking questions, so we can all participate to solve common issues.
+* Please use the Discussion section for asking questions, so we all can participate to solve common issues.
+* Keep practicing and be friend with coding.

 ## Log
 Google doc with scripts: https://docs.google.com/document/d/1T4EmXEbIq7zdtkDkuvxX7cGyuLDucQ6Pqt1-smMVhmc/edit?usp=sharing